frankframework/frank-manual/docs/source/helloLarva.rst

 "<your-project-directory>/tests/Hello/scenario01.properties".

-Within your scenario, you need a service that writes to the "testtool-Hello" receiver and reads responses from it.
+Within your scenario, you need a service that writes to the "testtool-HelloDockerWorld" receiver and reads responses from it.
 For historic reasons, a service has a name consisting of two words separated by a dot.
 You can choose the service name "hello.default".